singh-atul/CarND-Traffic-Sign-Classifier-Project-master/README.md

-## Project: Build a Traffic Sign Recognition Program
+## Project: Traffic Sign Recognition Program
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 Overview
 ---
-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
-You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.
+In this project, I have implemented a classifier using deep neural networks, convolutional neural networks and transfer learning to classify traffic signs.
+I have trained a model so that it can decode traffic signs from natural images by using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+After the model is trained, I have tested my model program on new images of traffic signs collected from the web.

 ### Dependencies
 ---